Research & Blog

 The Quality Control Advantage

-Smaller models aren't just cheaper—they're often more reliable:
+Smaller models aren't just cheaper.
+They're often more reliable:

 Reduced Hallucination Rates